SidedYapper/geochessr/README.md

 This is GeoChessr, a website inspired by [GeoGuessr](https://www.geoguessr.com/) and [Wordle](https://www.nytimes.com/games/wordle/index.html), that lets you guess where pieces have been on the chessboard in real chess games from [lichess](https://lichess.org/).

+You can play GeoChessr right now by visiting [geochessr.io](https://geochessr.io).

 The idea for this project came up when hanging out with friends on discord, and so I will attribute the idea for GeoChessr to all of us, [mansimum](https://lichess.org/@/mansimum), [pixler](https://lichess.org/@/pixler), [philantrop](https://lichess.org/@/Philantrop) and finally me, [kappablanc](https://lichess.org/@/kappablanc).

 However, this website itself has been fully ideated and developed by me, [Yannik Keller](https://github.com/yannikkellerde).